*** Revised and updated (2021) ***

 Howe was born in 1787 in Pontefract, Yorkshire.
 Life during this time was rough on lower class families thanks to the Industrial Revolution, and poverty was rampant.
 For a young man in poverty there were really only two options: join the armed forces to fight for Queen and country; or lead a life of crime.
 Howe initially chose the former, briefly enlisting in the army before joining the Royal Navy on a man-of-war, then as well as on a merchant navy vessel.
 Howe absconded from the navy, however, by jumping overboard.
 Evidently the harsh treatment inflicted upon him as a sailor and soldier had pushed him to the edge and he had decided to pull the plug.

 Now looking for a means of supporting himself, while also at risk of punishment if he was caught after absconding, Howe became a highwayman.
-He found himself convicted at York assizes on 31 July, 1811, for robbing a Miller on the King’s highway, and was transported to Van Dieman’s Land for seven years in October 1812.
-Along with 199 other convicts, Howe was sent to Australia on the Indefatigable, which was destined for Port Jackson, but at the last minute was redirected to the Derwent River.
+He found himself convicted at York assizes on 31 July, 1811, for robbing a Miller on the King’s highway, and was transported to Australia for seven years in late 1812.
+Howe was sent to New South Wales on the Minstrel, where he was transferred to Indefatigable then taken to Van Diemen’s Land.
 One of Howe’s shipmates was a young man named James Whitehead, who would become an important part of Howe’s life.

 As part of his sentence, Howe was assigned to the wealthy merchant and grazier, John Ingle, who had a reputation as a harsh and overbearing boss.
 Howe seemingly resented indentured servitude, and is believed to have clashed with Ingle before he took to the bush.
 No doubt the treatment of convicts was a driving factor in Howe’s rebellion.